 That means non-disabled adults without minor children are ineligible for Medicaid regardless of how low their income is.
 Parents with minor children are only eligible if the children are enrolled in Medicaid and if the household income doesn’t exceed approximately 14% of the poverty level (Texas uses a flat dollar amount for eligibility, but CMS converts that to a percentage) For a single parent with two kids, the parent is only eligible for Medicaid if the kids are on Medicaid and total household income doesn’t exceed $230/month.

-The Obama Administration had previously noted that uncompensated care funding would be largely unnecessary if states expanded Medicaid, but the Trump administration is more willing to work with states that have refused federal funding for Medicaid expansion.
-But even the Trump administration has noted that the federal funding will end after 2021.
+The Obama Administration had previously noted that uncompensated care funding would be largely unnecessary if states expanded Medicaid, but the Trump administration was more willing to work with states that had refused federal funding for Medicaid expansion.

 Who is eligible for Medicaid in Texas?